How Much Prize Money Did Players Earn At Wimbledon 2024?

 Garry Lu

-The 2024 edition of Wimbledon certainly isn’t without its fair share of speculation, but one thing is for certain — the players will walk away with more prize money than ever before.
-Now it’s simply a matter of determining who, and how much.
+The 2024 edition of Wimbledon certainly wasn’t without its fair share of speculation, but one thing was always for certain — the players were set to walk away with more prize money than ever before.

 RELATED: Australian Open Prize Money 2024 Revealed